 The main ethnic groups in this region include Fula, Tuaregs, Songhai, and the Hausa people.
 Here the majority religion is Islamic, a common religion that borders any part of the Sahara desert.
 Burkina Faso in general is known for arts and crafts and actually hosts artistic cultural events.

 This area, like Mali, also struggles with Islamic militants and is advise to use caution if traveling to the area.
 Even the capital of Burkina Faso, Ouagadougou, suffered from attacks in 2013.
-However Burkina Faso is actually one of the safest countries in Africa despite being one of the poorest.
+However Burkina Faso as a whole is actually one of the safest countries in Africa despite being one of the poorest.

 Togo & Ghana – 11°N to 5°N